KevinVanthuyne/arduino-rgb-led-tubes-controller/README.md

 **_DIY Stage Lights!_**

-PlatformIO project using qn Arduino Mega to control a custom set of DIY RGB LED tubes used as stage lighting effects.
+PlatformIO project using an Arduino Mega to control a custom set of DIY RGB LED tubes used as stage lighting effects.

 ## Installation